April 22, 2020 - 11:58 am

 Officials say these cases are nearly all among unvaccinated residents.

 Nevada measures what portion of its staffed acute-care hospital beds are currently full.
 It also measures the number of licensed intensive care unit beds that are full.

 Neither are currently at risk of being overwhelmed.

 The state released an official definition of a COVID-19 death last year.

-Most who died have been age 60 or older with underlying health issues.
+Most who died were age 60 or older with underlying health issues.
 In Clark County, a large majority had underlying health conditions, making them more susceptible to severe outcomes, according to data.